elementor/elementor-developers-docs/src/widgets/widget-dependencies.md

 ## Registering Scripts & Styles

-Like any other WordPress plugin, the scripts and styles have to be registered using [wp_register_script()](https://developer.wordpress.org/reference/functions/wp_register_script/) and [wp_register_style()](https://developer.wordpress.org/reference/functions/wp_register_style/) functions in the plugin’s PHP.
+Like any other WordPress plugin, scripts and styles have to be registered using the [wp_register_script()](https://developer.wordpress.org/reference/functions/wp_register_script/) and [wp_register_style()](https://developer.wordpress.org/reference/functions/wp_register_style/) functions in the plugin’s PHP.

 ::: tip Best Practice
-A best practice is to register the script & styles inside the widgets PHP class.
+Best practice is to register the script & styles inside the widgets PHP class.
 This way you make sure the script is loaded only if the widget is used.
 :::

 ```php